michaljach/wasm-lang/README.md

 ### Install

-`npm i rapid-lang -g`
+`npm i @rapid-lang/compiler -g`

 ### API

 ```
 Commands:
-  rapid source  Path to source file to be compiled
+  rapid-compiler source  Path to source file to be compiled

 Options:
   -o, --output      Path to result file to be saved          [string] [required]